Malham Cove view via Gordale Scar Walk and Malham Tarn, Yorkshire Dales

 Map route Malham Cove via Gordale Scar Walk and Malham Tarn, Yorkshire Dales

-The full 7.7 mile route [click to enlarge], which starts in Malham village, then heads to Janet’s Foss, onto Gordale Scar with a tricky but fun scramble up a waterfall.
+The full 7 mile route which starts in Malham village, then heads to Janet’s Foss, onto Gordale Scar with a difficult, but fun scramble up a waterfall.
 It’s then a flatfish walk over to Malham Tarn, a perfect spot to have some lunch – then back via the popular Malham Cove.
-You can view the full route online and download it at http://outdoorsgps.com/route/show/428489_ny159-gordale-scar-and-malham-cove-from-malham-1-2-1

 Map route Malham Cove via Gordale Scar Walk and Malham Tarn, Yorkshire Dales